pomerium/documentation/content/docs/get-started/fundamentals/core/build-policies.md

 # Build a Simple Policy

-In this guide, you’ll learn about **Authorization Policies** in Pomerium.
+In this guide, you'll learn about **Authorization Policies** in Pomerium.

-Specifically, we’ll cover:
+Specifically, we'll cover:

 - What an authorization policy is
 - Why you need policies to enforce access control